eduardo-w-bandeira/glosvar/README.md

 - loc = location | locate
 - mes = message
     - Not msg, because it's a spelling.
+    - Not mess, because it has its own meaning.
 - meta = metadata
 - mod = module
 - modi = modify